RWS/studio-api-docs/apiconcepts/verification/create_a_new_project.md

 * **Sdl.FileTypeSupport.Framework.Core**
 * **Sdl.Core.Settings.dll**

-By default, these files can be found in the installation folder of <Var:ProductName>, i.e. *C:\Program Files\SDL\SDL Trados Studio\ <Var:ProductVersion>*.
+By default, these files can be found in the installation folder of <Var:ProductName>, i.e. *<var:InstallationFolder>*.
 The 'Copy Local' property for these references should be set to True.

 <img style="display:block; " src="images/GlobalVerifierRef.jpg"/>